An Improved Bound for Weak Epsilon-Nets in the Plane: Proof of Theorem

-\begin{claim} There is a line $L^*$ that crosses both edges $uw$ and $uq$ and so that the entire segment $\triangle uqw\cap L^*$ lies outside the interior of $\mu$. \end{claim} \begin{proof}[Proof of Claim \ref{Claim:Triangle}.]
-If $\mu$ and $\mu^*$ are separated by a line $L^*\in \R_1$, then this line must also cross $uq$; see Figure \ref{Fig:Triangle}.
-(This is because $L^*$ meets $pq$ in-between the intersections $pq\cap \mu$ and $pq\cap \mu^*$; hence, $q$ must lie to the same side of $L^*$ as $\mu^*$.)
+\begin{claim} There is a line $L'$ that crosses both edges $uw$ and $uq$ and so that the entire segment $\triangle uqw\cap L$ lies outside the interior of $\mu$. \end{claim} \begin{proof}[Proof of Claim \ref{Claim:Triangle}.]
+If $\mu$ and $\mu'$ are separated by a line $L'\in \R_1$, then this line must also cross $uq$; see Figure \ref{Fig:Triangle}.
+Indeed, the principal edge $pq$ meets $\mu$ and $\mu'$ in this horizontal order, so $L'$ crosses $pq$ in-between the intersections $pq\cap \mu$ and $pq\cap \mu'$.
+Thus, $q$ must lie to the same side of $L'$ as $\mu'$.

-On the other hand, if $u$ and $w$ lie within the same cell of $\A(\R_1)$, then they must be separated by a vertical wall.
-Since $q$ lies to the right of $\tau$, both $uw$ and $uq$ must cross the vertical line $L^*$ which supports that wall.
-See Figure \ref{Fig:GoodPropBound} (right).
+On the other hand, if $u$ and $w$ lie within the same cell $\rho$ in $\A(\R_1)$, then their respective cells $\mu\subset\rho$ and $\mu'\subset \rho$ in $\Sigma(r_1)$ must be separated by a vertical wall.
+Since $q$ lies to the right of $\tau$, and $pq$ crosses $\mu'$ to the right of its intersection with $\mu$, both $uw$ and $uq$ must cross the vertical line $L'$ which supports that wall (as depicted in Figure \ref{Fig:GoodPropBound} (right)).

-In either case, the intersection $\triangle uwq\cap L^*$ lies outside the interior of $\mu$ by the definition of $\A(\R_1)$ and $\Sigma(r_1)$. \end{proof}
+In either case, the intersection $\triangle uwq\cap L'$ lies outside the interior of $\mu$ by the definition of $\A(\R_1)$ and $\Sigma(r_1)$. \end{proof}